JanhaviUp/Animal_Disease_Predictor/README.md

 How to Use
 Enter the animal name (e.g., Dog, Cat, Cow).
 Fill in all five symptoms (case-insensitive).
-Click Submit.
+Click Predict.
 You’ll see:
-✅ No, it is not dangerous.
+No, it is not dangerous.
 (Normal)
-⚠️ Yes, it is dangerous.
+Yes, it is dangerous.
 (Severe)

 *Model Used*
 Model: Random Forest Classifier